RoboPhred/cultist-timejump/readme.md

 ### Dependencies

-Project dependencies should be placed in a folder called `externals`, placed in the project's root directory.
+Project dependencies should be placed in a folder called `externals` in the project's root directory.
 This folder should include:
 - BepInEx.dll - Copied from the BepInEx 5.0 installation under `BepInEx/core`
 - Assembly-CSharp.dll - Copied from `Cultist Simulator/cultistsimulator_Data/Managed`